bachya/pinpress/README.md

 # Usage

-Syntax and usage can be accessed by running `srd help`:
+Syntax and usage can be accessed by running `pinpress help`:

 ```
 $ pinpress help